ADagnachew/SAspringBatchProcessing/README.md

+- do `./mvnw clean install`
-- to run the app do "docker-compose up --build" to run the app.
+- to run the app do `docker-compose up --build` to run the app.
-- using post-man make a POST request to http://localhost:9090/login with the following payload { "username": "admin", "password": "admin" }
+- using post-man make a POST request to `http://localhost:9090/login` login with the following payload `{ "username": "admin", "password": "admin" }`
 - get the token from the previous request response header.
-- and make a GET request to http://localhost:9090/load to run the spring batch processor.
+- and make a GET request to `http://localhost:9090/load` load to run the spring batch processor.